photoangell/provejs-jquery/README.md

 	}
 });
 ```

+- `debug` - optional (bool) will print out some debug info in the developer console.
+Debug defaults to false.
+- `enabled` - optional (booleanator) defaults to true.
+A [booleanator]() is something (bool, selector, sudo-selector, function) that evaluates to either true or false.
+So for example, you specify enabled: ':visible' and the field config will be enabled when the input is visible.
+Or perhaps, enable validation when the input is not empty by setting enabled to ':filled'.
+- `selector` - optional (string) defaults to '[name="field"]'.
+There are rare cases in which you want to validate a non-input for which you can specify a selector.
+- `trigger` optional (string) defaults to '...'.
+You change when live validation happens by changing the trigger value.

 ### Validator Options

 Prove has a powerful set of validators.
 A validator is just a jquery plugin.
 See [validators](./src/validators) for more information.